 His father, for as long as he can remember, was a hobbyist woodworker.
 Mark’s pre-college years were when it all came together – the ideas of creating art and the concrete idea of craft and the act of ‘making’ – all together as one.

-After graduating in the early 2000’s, Mark continued his interest in materials and how that relates to the act of creating – working first for a lighting designer who blew their own glass, then finding himself in a situation where, for a time, he ran his own woodshop and created custom works for a select few clients.
-It was the amalgamation of these experiences, and the breadth of knowledge gained during this time that ultimately resulted in the founding of VIDIVIXI.
+After graduating in the early 2000’s, Mark continued his interest in materials and how that relates to the act of creating – working first for a lighting designer who blew their own glass, then finding himself in a situation where, for a time, he ran his own wood shop and created custom works for a select few clients.

-From early on, VIDIVIXI was no stranger to accolades.
-From winning industry awards for presentations at events hosted by Architectural Digest, DWR, to the current iteration of VIDIVXI fulfilling Mark’s vision.
+Mark has the honor of winning industry awards for presentations at events hosted by Architectural Digest and DWR.
 Mark has been featured in Architectural Digest, Elle Decor (including the April 2021 cover), T Magazine, Wallpaper, and more.
 Recently, Mark won the design contest program “Ellen’s Next Great Designer” and is currently a design consultant for Solange Knowles’ Saint Heron firm, allowing him to expand his ever growing reach.

 Mark Grattan is currently based between New York and Mexico City, with Mark finding equal amounts of inspiration in both places.